agency-quill/agency/documentation/adcore-web-mod.md

 ```

 #### u\_ad\_id
-This field adds an id attribute to the `div.webModInner` element.
+This field adds an `id` attribute to the `div.webModInner` element.
 You can only have one id.

 ##### Example
 `idName`

 #### u\_ad\_img\_align
 This field aligns the content of the web ad.
 The alignment applies to web ad images.
 It governs how the image is cropped at different viewport widths. (i.e. a `u_ad_img_align` of 'left' will crop the right-hand side of the image.)
 It also applies to any HTML whether superimposed on an image or not.
+If the `u_ad_card` flag is set the image will not be cropped, but will still be aligned.

 ##### Format
 `left | center | right`